exercism/v3/languages/csharp/exercises/concept/inheritance/.docs/instructions.md

 For a Warrior, these are the rules:

-- Deal 6 points of damage if the attacked character is not vulnerable
+- Deal 6 points of damage if the character they are attacking is not vulnerable
 - Deal 10 points of damage if the attacked character is vulnerable

 For a Wizard, these are the rules: